-How many times have you read online copywriting about a product or service only to be left with a feeling of uncertainty that the business might not deliver?
+How often have you read website content about a product or service only to be left with doubt that the business might not deliver?

-You do one of two things: email the business with your question (because you harbor undying patience), or like most of us, continue surfing until you find a website that respects your time and answers all of your questions through their well-written content.
-Online copywriting for startups represents the backbone of any successful startup business.
-In today’s era of copywriting, every single page of your website carries as much weight as the home page.
-Since viewers will find various pages of your website via organic marketing and social media, every single page holds just as much purpose as the home page and should shine with precision content.
+You do one of two things: email the business with your question, or like many, continue surfing until you find a website that instills trust by answering all of your questions through their well-written content.
+A robust content strategy represents the backbone of any successful startup business.
+In today’s era of copywriting, every page of your website carries as much weight as the home page.
+Since viewers will find various pages of your website via organic search or social media, all pages of your site should be well-written and should shine with precision content.

 In his article of 1996, one year after billionaire Sumner Redstone said it first.
 Your website content is one of the most important investments next to the business itself.
-I’m talking about sexy content that intrigues the reader about your product or service, ultimately converting them into a client.
-Compelling copywriting will pique the interest of your almost-client or soon-to-be-customer to purchase your product or contact you for an appointment.
-But what if you’re not a professional writer or worse, can’t stand writing in the first place?
-A blank page staring you in the face can be a scary thing.
-As an entrepreneur starting a new business, there’s no doubt that you’ve worked extensively to get your new venture on the map.
-Following these tips will set you squarely on the path to writing excellent content that impacts your bottom line:
+Since then, not much has changed about this philosophy.
+I’m talking about compelling content that intrigues the reader about your product or service, converting them into a prospect and ultimately a client.
+But what if you don’t enjoy writing or feel that your writing is not good enough?
+A blank page staring at you can seem daunting.
+As an entrepreneur starting a new business, there’s no doubt that you’ve worked extensively to launch your venture.
+The following tips will set you on the path to writing good content that lends to the authority of your business:

-- Trust – honest copywriting written in a style that is fair and reliable will instill confidence in your reader.
+- Trust – honest copywriting that fulfills a need will instill confidence in your reader.
 When talking about your product or service, avoid using words that are gimmicky or misleading.
 Rather, focus on phrases that are straightforward and directly applicable, leaving no question in the mind of the reader.

-- Authority – for starters, have you analyzed how the competition does it?
+- Authority – for starters, analyze how the competition does it.
 It is essential to familiarize yourself with product industry etiquette and practices.
-For example, the manner of style in which an organic skin care company writes their content is distinctly different than that of a real estate law firm.
+For example, the manner of style in which an organic skin care company writes their content is distinctly different from that of a real estate law firm.
 Let’s also remember that plagiarizing represents the kiss of death by the search engines and can even land a nasty lawsuit.
-Never copy someone else’s content!
-Your words should reverberate with expertise no matter how abbreviated your tenure.
-Confidence in words favorably influences client conversion.
+Never copy someone else’s content.
+Your words should resound with expertise, even if your business is new.
+Confidence in the mood of your words will influence client conversion.

-- Interest – what is special about your business?
-What makes your small enterprise stand apart from the competition?
-Whether your venture is an art gallery, finance company or cosmetic line, every last word should resonate with the human element.
-Do not hesitate to use simplistic, colorful words that create a clear picture in the mind of the reader about your business.
+- Interest – clearly define your offerings so that you know what to write about.
+What makes your small enterprise different from the competition?
+No matter the nature of your business, every word should resonate with the human element.
+Use simplistic, colorful words that create a clear picture in the mind of the reader about your business.

-Fire writer’s block because it has no place in your mind.
+Aaah, our old friend writer’s block is always looming in the backs of our minds waiting to sabotage our writing efforts.
 Just.
 Write.
 Get it out.
-Purge, keeping in mind that later you can always click the delete button.
-Then, apply these five tips when reviewing and editing your words.
-Never, ever publish your content before running a spell check.
-If grammar is not your hotspot, ask a friend to review your content for structure and accuracy.
-And of course, if writing your own content threatens your sanity, you can always turn to a professional copywriter.
+Purge.
+Any word is better than no word.
+Keep in mind that you will be editing, deleting and re-writing.
+Soon, ideas will flow into words and you will have made progress.
+Apply these five tips when reviewing and editing your words.
+Always run a spell and grammar check before publishing.
+If grammar is not your hotspot, head on over to Grammarly.
+Or, ask a friend to review your content for structure and accuracy.
+Of course, if writing your own content threatens your sanity, you can always turn to a professional copywriter.

 Even when I landed my first job at the budding age of fifteen an overwhelming sense of dread lingered long after I clocked in.
 Yes, I was a writer, but never thought that one day I might actually call myself a copywriter.
 Already, a nagging sense of independence pushed my quest for answers as I pondered my calling.
 So, I found solace where it existed – payday.
 A few years later, a jaunt up the administrative ladder landed a decent position in a reputable firm answering to important executives in grey suits.
 Into my twenties, the salary remained mediocre, just enough to stay afloat.
 I lived for the weekends when I could fortify my passion with abundance.